pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

   - W3C
 ---

-We blogged about [our mission a couple years ago], and it has been fascinating to see how our understanding has grown over time.
-{: .intro }

----

-All that we do in this company is motivated by our [mission], which is:

-> To open up the knowledge of the world, so that light and understanding will
-> be more accessible to everyone.
+All that we do in this company is motivated by our [mission], which is, '<q cite="/company/#sec:mission">to open up the knowledge of the world, so that light and understanding will be more accessible to everyone.</q>'
-{: .bq .grab }

 _We live in the information age.
 Why does knowledge need to be opened up?_